wkumari/draft-wkumari-dnsop-extended-error/README.md

    IP addresses outside the network, blacklisted IP addresses, local policy, etc.

-4.19.
+3.19.
 Extended DNS Error Code 18 - Filtered

    An authoritative or recursive resolver that receives a query from a client that had requested certain domains be filtered can annotate its REFUSED message with this code.
 Functionally, this amounts to "you asked us to filter domains like this one."

-4.20.
+3.20.
 Extended DNS Error Code 19 - Stale Answer

    The resolver was unable to resolve answer within its time limits and decided to answer with a previously cached NXDOMAIN answer instead of answering with an error.
 This is typically caused by problems on authoritative side, possibly as result of a DoS attack.

+3.21.
+Extended DNS Error Code 20 - Lame

+   An authoritative server that receives a query (with the RD bit clear) for a domain for which it is not authoritative SHOULD include this EDE code in the SERVFAIL response.
+A resolver that receives a query (with the RD bit clear) SHOULD include this EDE code in the REFUSED response.

+3.22.
+Extended DNS Error Code 21 - Deprecated

+   The requested operation or query is not supported as its use has been deprecated.

+3.23.
+Extended DNS Error Code 22 - No Reachable Authority

+   The resolver could not reach any of the authoritative name servers (or they refused to reply).

+4. IANA Considerations

+4.1.
+A New Extended Error Code EDNS Option

+   This document defines a new EDNS(0) option, entitled "Extended DNS Error", assigned a value of TBD1 from the "DNS EDNS0 Option Codes (OPT)" registry [to be removed upon publication: